 Your unusual song structures remind me of Fluxus experiments with sound, poetry and happenings.
 What do you try to achieve when you sit down to write a song or album?

 It’s good moment to say that we are all writers of music and lyrics.
 We like the DIY/Fugazi way of working.
 No leaders, frontmen or rock ‘n’ roll atmospheres.
 There is a lot of fun in that way of doing things, because your intuition guides you.
 But we don’t try to achieve anything, really.
 For us, the best thing is the process of composing without highers reasons.

 There is a song on the new album called ‘Love Supreme’.
 Is it a ghostly reimagining of John Coltrane’s Acknowledgement or just a reference to his 1965 album of the same name?

 While we were composing this song, I watched a documentary about Coltrane.
 So yes, there is something from Coltrane in there, but only in the lyrics.
 The music was composed in autonomy from Coltrane.
-But we really like the contrast of his dark lyrics and bright notes, or bright lyrics and dark notes.
+We really like the contrast of dark lyrics and bright notes, or bright lyrics and dark notes.
 For example, on our song ‘Only Good Weather’ you can sense an optimistic tone, but then the second part of song is kind of deconstructive and pessimistic.
 We really like these paradoxes and play with different emotional states.
 The new album, ‘Jolly New Songs’ is our Fitzcarraldo: an opera house we’re building in the jungle.